Familial aortic dissection: Diagnosis

 Since the cause of FAD has not been genetically pinpointed, the only way to diagnose FAD is through the examination of phenotypic variations in the aorta.
 Usually echocardiography is used to take measurements of the aortic root as well as transesophageal echocardiography.
 Biomarkers lend a quick way to diagnose dissection when time is of the essence.
-These have the ability to relay the levels of smooth muscle mysosin heavy chain protein present, which is released from damaged aortic tissue.
+These have the ability to relay the levels of smooth muscle myosin heavy chain protein present, which is released from damaged aortic tissue.

 There are two types of FAD; groups A and B. Normally if any area of the ascending aorta is involved in the dissection this is considered group A. If the dissection occurs within the descending aorta this is classified in group B. These two groups can than be broken down into three classes of FAD: Type 1, Type 2 and Type 3.
 Group A consists of Types 1 and 2, whereas Group B consists only of Type 3.
 Type 1 encompasses dissection in the distal ascending aorta closest to the heart, not including the aortic arch.
 Type 2 refers to dissection of the ascending aorta, closer to and including the aortic arch.
 Type 3 refers to the descending thoracic and abdominal aorta.

 Group A dissections are the more serious of the two due to the location of the dissection in the ascending aorta, which leads to a higher risk of congestive heart failure and pericardium and/or aortic valve rupture.
 Individuals also tend to be predisposed to type A if they do have Marfans or Elhers-Danlos syndromes.
 These contribute to a higher fatality rate in group A dissection if immediate surgery is not performed.
 The most common corrective surgeries are actual aortic valve replacement and coronary artery bypass.
 The five-year survival rate after surgery is a successful 70.4% due to vigilant monthly physical exams and chest x-rays to monitor progress.
 Group B dissections typically have a higher surgery mortality rate and are therefore not good candidates.
 Instead medical management is the common response to treating and keeping dissections of the descending aorta under control.